Bernie Sanders Will Attend October Debate, Wife Assures In Statement

 “Bernie is up and about.
 Yesterday, he spent much of the day talking with staff about policies, cracking jokes with the nurses and doctors, and speaking with his family on the phone.
 His doctors are pleased with his progress, and there has been no need for any additional procedures.
 We expect Bernie will be discharged and on a plane back to Burlington before the end of the weekend.
 He’ll take a few days to rest, but he’s ready to get back out there and is looking forward to the October debate.”

-Outside of the debate, it’s unclear whether Sanders will return to the campaign trail with the same ferocity as before — he typically attended up to five campaign events per day.
+Outside of the debate, it’s unclear whether Sanders will return to the campaign trail with the same ferocity as before; he typically attended up to five campaign events per day.
 He will be missing his campaign stops in Iowa, California, and New Hampshire, and campaign surrogates — including Carmen Yulín Cruz and Ro Khanna — will be on the trail in his absence.

 Common Dreams reports that Sanders used his recent surgery to highlight one of his campaign’s signature proposals: Medicare for All.
-He expressed his gratitude for being fortunate enough to have good healthcare to help him recover and noted that nobody knows when a medical emergency can affect them.
+He expressed his gratitude for being fortunate enough to have good health care to help him recover and noted that nobody knows when a medical emergency can affect them.

-“And no one should fear going bankrupt if it occurs,” he said before pushing his campaign’s healthcare plan.
+“And no one should fear going bankrupt if it occurs,” he said before pushing his campaign’s health care plan.

 NEW: Sen. Bernie Sanders sends "thank you" email to supporters.
 He says he's "fortunate" to have good health care and makes a pitch for Medicare for All. #WBZ pic.twitter.com/LAuTA6X9ls